ojilles/jilles.net/_posts/2020-06-05-presentation-rules.md

 categories:
 - Business
 ---
-Invariably my work requires to create and consume various presentations of differing nature.
-I also spend a reasonable amount of time learning, and relearning my own mistakes in crafting presentations.
+I watch and write a lot of presentations at work.
+I also spend a reasonable amount of time learning, and relearning from my own mistakes in crafting presentations.
 This post attempts to collate these together to remind myself and potentially share with others.

 ### Premise
 1. 80%+ of all failures in an organization larger than 1.000 people is